davidsoderberg/davidsoderberg/README.md

 ### Hi nerds 👋
-I am David, I am currently working as a Software Engineer with a Typescript stack at @novuhq.
+I am David, I am currently working as a Product manager.

-Today I am developing some private Remix apps with diffrent types of databases.
+Today I am developing some private Nextjs apps with diffrent types of databases.

-- ⌨️ I’m currently working on a Remix app.
+- ⌨️ I’m currently working on a Nextjs app.
-- 📘 I’m currently learning Panda CSS.
+- 📘 I’m currently learning usage of AI in apps.
-- ❔ Ask me about Remix, React, Nest.js stuff.
+- ❔ Ask me about Nextjs, Remix, React, Nest.js stuff.
 - 🍔 Fun fact: I started out to be a chef but switched to be a developer, so food is my thing anyway.
-- 📫 How to reach me: [@dsouthmountain](https://twitter.com/dsouthmountain) (Twitter)
+- 📫 How to reach me: [@dsouthmountain](https://x.com/dsouthmountain) (X)

 glhf, David 😄